Environmental Legislation Website This Page Last Updated 29 October, 2008

 Remove any deposited stabilisation material if required to do so, because regulator is of the opinion that it is causing or is likely to cause an obstruction or hazard to other sea users.

 Monitor and record use and discharge of all chemicals.
-Report quantitites of chemicals used and dicharged to UKOOA coordinator.
+Report quantitites of chemicals used and dicharged via EEMS.

 Monitor and record all waste generated.
 Maintain appropriate records.
-Meet disposal requirements for non-hazardous waste and special waste .
+Meet disposal requirements for non-hazardous waste and special/hazardous waste .

 Uncontrolled copy when printed